mariocannon/secure-works.co.nz/src/pages/posts/newpost.md

 ---
-layout: ../../layouts/bloglayout.astro
+layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My First Blog Post'
+title: 'New Posts'
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: 'This is tshe first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Mario'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---

-New post test site